giganticode/bohr/README.rst

 Contribute to the framework
 =============================

-To contribute to the framework, please refer to the documentation in the  the `bohr-framework <https://github.com/giganticode/bohr-framework>`_ repo.
+To contribute to the BOHR-framework, which is used to manage the BOHR repo, please refer to the `bohr-framework repo <https://github.com/giganticode/bohr-framework>`_.

 Pre-prints and publications